ABOUT

 For my senior thesis in Creative Writing, I wrote The Frat Boy Play, a full-length script following a group of fraternity brothers after they are accused of roofying a freshman girl at their latest party.
 After directing a staged reading in May 2024, I produced a workshop production of the show as part of The Tank’s Moonlight Series in March 2025.

-Most recently, I directed and produced an site-specific, roaming production of Romeo & Juliet in Riverside Park this summer.
-I then co-founded the Accidental Evils Production Company with Emily Mayo, one of the Romeo & Juliet produers, and Sita Pawar, which I will produce a site-specific production of Henry IV Pt.
-1 with this upcoming winter.
+I quickly found my way back to Shakespeare and directed and produced a site-specific, roaming production of Romeo & Juliet in August 2025.
+Afterwards, I went on to co-found the Accidental Evils Production Company with Emily Mayo, one of the Romeo & Juliet producers, and Sita Pawar, and produced a site-specific Henry IV with the company in February 2026.

-For my day job, I work in children’s publishing at Scholastic as an Editorial and Administrative Assistant, supporting SVP Debra Dorfman with the Licensed Publishing, Acorn & Branches, and Klutz imprints.
+For my day job, I work in children’s publishing at Scholastic as an Assistant Editor with the Licensed Publishing and Acorn & Branches imprints.
 My work at Scholastic is informed by my passion for children’s literature and early literacy, and I am motivated to develop engaging and accessible stories for children of all ages and backgrounds in order to address the ongoing illiteracy epidemic amongst children in the United States and beyond.

 In my spare time, I like to read everything I can get my hands on (you can follow me on Goodreads here), play Animal Crossing and Mario Kart, and get way too invested in prestige television.